-Currently, almost all investor owned utilities, which are regulated by the California Public Utilities Commission, can and do have CAPs in place.
-In fact, all “Class A” investor owned utilities, which are large water utilities with over ten thousand connections, have CAPs in place for low-income customers.
-However, the California Public Utilities Commission does not regulate government owned utilities.
+Currently, almost all investor-owned utilities, which are regulated by the California Public Utilities Commission, can and do have CAPs in place.
+In fact, all “Class A” investor-owned utilities, which are large water utilities with over ten thousand connections, have CAPs in place for low-income customers.
+However, the California Public Utilities Commission does not regulate government-owned utilities.
 Furthermore, California law, as modified after Proposition 218, requires that public utility expenses funded by rate revenue must be part of the cost of service.
 This prevents public utilities from funding their own CAPs.
 However, California recently passed the Low-Income Water Rate Assistance Act in October of 2015.
 This act gives the State Water Resources Control Board the authority to develop a plan for funding and implementing low-income rate assistance programs.
 Although this bill does not require or even authorize government water utilities to bypass Proposition 218 and create low-income assistance programs funded by rate revenue, it does leave the door open for the California legislature to make new laws allowing government water utilities in the state to have and fund their own CAPs in the near future.
-It will be interesting to see how the courts rule on any new low-income CAP legislation, since it could very well come into conflict with Proposition 218.
-California has made good headway at ensuring affordable water for low-income customers of investor owned utilities, and the Low-Income Water Rate Assistance Act is a good starting point to do the same for low-income customers of government owned utilities.
+It will be interesting to see how the courts rule on any new low-income CAP legislation since it could very well come into conflict with Proposition 218.
+California has made good headway in ensuring affordable water for low-income customers of investor-owned utilities, and the Low-Income Water Rate Assistance Act is a good starting point to do the same for low-income customers of government-owned utilities.

 What Have We Learned